 A few things to keep in mind;

 - Morocco is a Muslim country and modesty is respected.
 While you will see women (and men for that matter) wearing a range of clothing it’s best to err on the side of modesty.
 Leave your short shorts and strappy tank tops at home or reserve them for the pool and beach.

 - Morocco is an arid climate, much like California.
 The day times are warm and the evenings can get quite cool, especially in the winter.
 Homes and buildings are built in such a way that they keep cool in summer and (kind of) stay warm in winter.
 So while it may be 100F outside, if you’re inside a home or building it can be quite cool.
 Depending on which part of the country you are visiting and the time of year, the weather can vary dramatically.

-- Packing for Morocco can be made a little easier if you’re spending more than a week or two in Morocco it may make sense to simply have your clothes washed.
+- Packing for Morocco can be made a little easier if you’re spending more than a week or two in the country.
+It may make sense to simply have your clothes washed.
 There are laundry facilities available, simply ask your concierge or riad owner and they will be able to help you get your clothes cleaned.
 You’ll find more suggestions below.